WordPress 5.7.2 release contains a fix for a critical vulnerability

 - Also check out our roundup of the best website builder

-Site owners should still check to see if they are running the latest version and if not, they should install it themselves to prevent falling victim to any potential attacks exploiting this vulnerability.
+Site owners should will still need to check and see if they are running the latest version and if not, they should install it themselves to prevent falling victim to any potential attacks exploiting this vulnerability.

 Object Injection flaw